 The 1950s saw a 3D craze where movies, photographs, and even comic books were presented in startling 3D depth during the few years the fad lasted.
-However, people have been fascinated by anaglyph 3D photos since the late 1800s.
+However, people have been fascinated by anaglyph 3D images since the late 1800s.

 Anaglyph drawings utilize a two-color printing process, and a two-color viewer consisting of special glasses with relevant colored lenses.
 The same picture is printed first with a red ink and then with a greenish-blue ink.